Virginia Repertory Theatre

 In 1986, Theatre IV purchased and renovated the historic November Theatre (formerly the Empire), one of Richmond’s two Broadway style houses.
 It was further restored in 2011 when Sara Belle and Neil November made a $2 million gift to Theatre IV and Barksdale.
 The November now serves as Virginia Rep’s headquarters and home and anchors the Arts District.

-In 2002 the Pentagon selected Theatre IV’s production of Buffalo Soldier as a morale booster after September 11th.
+In 2002 the Pentagon selected Theatre IV’s production of Buffalo Soldier, written and directed by Bruce Miller, as a morale booster after September 11th.
 Theatre IV became the first professional theatre in the nation to perform within the Pentagon walls.
 The performance received a standing ovation from the packed auditorium, and was broadcast live throughout the Pentagon.

-With four distinct venues, and an educational touring arm, Virginia Rep is the largest professional theatre and one of the largest performing arts organizations in Central Virginia.
+With four distinct venues, including the new Virginia Rep Center for Arts and Education, and an educational touring arm, Virginia Rep is the largest professional theatre and one of the largest performing arts organizations in Central Virginia.